8sileus/zedio/README.md

  /_____| |______| |_____/  |_____|  \____/

 ```

 ## Overview
-Zedio is a event-driven platform for writing asynchronous applications with C++, At a high level, it provides a few major components:
+Zedio is a event-driven platform for writing asynchronous applications with the C++, At a high level, it provides a few major components:
-- A multithreaded, work-stealing based task scheduler.(copy from tokio)
+- A multithreaded, work-stealing based task scheduler.(reference tokio)
 - A proactor backed by linux systems's io_uring.
 - Asynchronous TCP and UDP sockets.